usaid-cs/yesterday-i-learned/django.md

 # Django tips

+* A free security check is available at `manage.py check --deploy`.
 * First you migrate, then you load fixtures.
 It is not strictly enforced, but in order to have a database set up, you must first run `migrate` to get your tables, so you should just stick to it.
 * `PROTECT` in `FK(foo, on_delete=PROTECT)` is supposed to mean "if you want to delete that foo, you must first delete every object referencing it".
 * [`.exclude()`](https://docs.djangoproject.com/en/2.0/ref/models/querysets/#django.db.models.query.QuerySet.exclude) generates a `WHERE NOT (conditions)` query rather than flipping those conditions in the code (e.g. `gt` to `<=`).